Buccal administration of medicines

 How is buccal medication administered?

-Stay still until the medicines is completely absorbed.
+- Stay still until the medicine is completely absorbed.

 Some examples of medicines administered through the buccal route